Bruce Lehnert, DPM, is a board-certified podiatric surgeon at SOAR Spine and Orthopedics in Redwood City, California.

 Dr. Lehnert is board certified by the American Board of Foot and Ankle Surgery and the American Board of Podiatric Orthopedics.

-Dr. Lehnert is currently an Adjunct Clinical Professor at Temple University and an Adjunct Assistant Professor at the California School of Podiatric Medicine.
+Currently, an Adjunct Clinical Professor at Temple University in Philadelphia and an Adjunct Assistant Professor at his alma mater, the California School of Podiatric Medicine, Dr. Lehnert continues to focus on and foster education.
 He was formerly both a Clinical Instructor and an Adjunct Clinical Assistant Professor at Stanford University School of Medicine.
-Dr. Lehnert has served as a residency director and continues his work with residents on a day in and day out basis.
+Dr. Lehnert still serves as a residency director and continues his work with residents on a day-in and day-out basis.

-In 1998, Dr. Lehnert founded the International Extremity Project, a charity based medical mission that focuses on the correction of pediatric lower extremity deformities in developing countries.
-He is also well published in numerous peer review journals.
+In 1998, Dr. Lehnert founded the International Extremity Project, a charity-based medical mission focusing on correcting pediatric lower extremity deformities in developing countries.
+He is also well-published in numerous peer review journals.
 Dr. Lehnert has served as a sports medicine consultant to various teams.

-Dr. Lehnert’s clinical and research focus is on the correction of foot and ankle deformities, posttraumatic syndromes, tendon injuries, pediatric foot and ankle issues, sports medicine and biomechanical analysis.
+Dr. Lehnert’s clinical and research focus is on correcting foot and ankle deformities, posttraumatic syndromes, tendon injuries, pediatric foot, and ankle issues, sports medicine, and biomechanical analysis.